 In the first year of the program, families learn skills to get their children ready for school and in the second year, parents learn more about supporting their children’s learning and development at school and at home.

 Who we assist

-- Have a child who is Aboriginal and/or Torres Strait Islander
+- the HIPPY child is Aboriginal and/or Torres Strait Islander;